TheShip1948/documentation/tools.md

 * Link: https://docs.microsoft.com/en-us/sysinternals/downloads/process-explorer

-* The also have other tools that worth exploration
+* They also have other tools that worth exploration